-d) User's The user will have only those access and system rights will be assigned by the network administrator.

-(d)e) The user will be responsible for any cost to the District due to user negligence or misuse.
+- d) User's access and system rights will be assigned by the network administrator. - e) The user will be responsible for any cost to the District due to user negligence or misuse.

 Users must also conform to any additional site restrictions that may be in effect.
-All Board policies and school regulations apply to the use of the Network and Anternet.
+All Board policies and school regulations apply to the use of the Network and Internet.